dheeraj-2000/DBMS_Project/README.md

 # DBMS_Project
-## Contains db file and all assignments
+## Contains database file and all assignments
 ## Also contains final submited document of Lab exam